percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-1244](https://perconadev.atlassian.net/browse/EVEREST-1244) - While attempting to restore a database, there was a discrepancy between the messages indicating the status of the restoration process and the actual actions being taken by Percona Everest.
 The issue has been resolved now.

-- [EVEREST-307](https://perconadev.atlassian.net/browse/EVEREST-307) - We have fixed an issue where the errors contained exceptions and stack traces.
+- [EVEREST-307](https://perconadev.atlassian.net/browse/EVEREST-307) - We have fixed an issue where the CLI errors contained exceptions and stack traces.

 ## Known limitations